'Best Places To Retire': New York City Ranks #32 On New List

 NEW YORK (CBSNewYork) — According to a new ranking from U.S. News & World Report, New York City is among the 150 best places to retire in America.

-The rankings considered happiness of residents, affordability, tax rates and quality of health care.READ MORE: Campaign 2021: Early Voting Begins In New Jersey And New York City
+The rankings considered happiness of residents, affordability, tax rates and quality of health care.READ MORE: NYPD: Suspect In Custody For Possible DWI After Injuring Officer At Traffic Checkpoint In Lower Manhattan

 The city ranked #32, with a low score in affordability (3.6 out of 10) but a perfect 10 out of 10 in health care.

-Note: Editor’s note: This story was first published Oct.
-23.